-Counts on the rows, columns, and data types in the current sample are displayed at the bottom of the page in the status bar.
+The number of rows, columns, and data types in the current sample are displayed at the bottom of the page in the status bar.

 The top of each column contains a data quality bar, which identifies the valid, mismatched, and missing values in the column when compared against the specified data type, and column histogram, which identifies the range of values in the column.

 Below the name of the column, the multi-colored band indicates the valid (green), mismatched (red), and missing (gray) values in the column, when matched against the column's data type.
 Click the missing or mismatched values in a column's data quality bar.
 You are prompted with suggestions of transformations to fix or remove these values.

 In the Column Details window, you can review key statistical information on the values in a column.
 Displayed statistics are based on the column's data type.
 Select Column Details from the drop-down for the specific column in the data grid.

 In the column browser, you can view visual histograms for each column in the dataset and make selections to identify correlations between values in multiple columns.
 To open the column browser, click the Columns icon in the Transformer bar.